MoritzRaykowski/eppfinalproject_moritzraykowski/README.md

 7. Output directories for the cleaned dta sets in src under data_cleaned as well as the output tables and figures of the analysis in bld

 # How to use the repository

 You open the stata do file for datamanagement (and change the directory to data?) and execute it.
-You open the jpnb for datamanagement (put in the links for your paths on top and bottom?) and run it.
-You open the stata do file for analysis (and change the directory to data_cleaned?) and execute it.
-You open the jpnb for analysis (put in the links for your paths on top and bottom to data_cleanend?) and run it.
-You open the .tex in the paper folder and convert it to pdf.

-7. Output directories for the cleaned dta sets in src under data_cleaned as well as the output tables and figures of the analysis in bld

-# How to use the repository

-You open the stata do file for datamanagement (and change the directory to data?) and execute it.
 You open the jipynb for datamanagement and run it.